 Photo by Barney Moss

-Update: We now have a professionally designed, printable poster for sale in the Byrdseed store!
+Update: We now have a professionally designed set of 5 printable posters for sale in the Byrdseed store!

 Gifted kids, by their nature, often breeze through the early years of school, not facing a real challenge until high school or college.
 They get used to succeeding without putting in the work.
 Then, when things get difficult, they can flounder.
 Even in elementary school, I’d see this starting.